 Morrow Audio cables DO NOT use heavy insulators.
 Each strand of wire is individually insulated from one another and are held together with cotton weaving.
 This is then covered with the outer nylon mesh that you see on the outside of the cable.
 This is the "I" in our technology.
 This allows the least amount of reflection back into the cable, retaining the quality of the music you love.

-With the Morrow Audio cables, your music will flow unhindered, resulting in greater realism as well as a longer and more enjoyable listening session.
+With the Morrow Audio cables, your music flows unhindered, resulting in greater realism as well as a longer and more enjoyable listening session.
 Those who have have heard our cables describe it as a "Listening Experience".

 "I'm never really sure how to explain what I hear in a way that's meaningful to others, but there is no doubt that your cables have brought a sense of transparency, scale, imaging, dynamics and detail to my system that I have never experienced before.
 They have given the sound of my system an injection of life without adding anything artificial or exaggerated.
 To put it simply, I hear more of the music, I feel more connected to the music and the messages the musicians are trying to convey is so much clearer.
 I wholeheartedly recommend Morrow Cables to anyone seeking better sound and I'll be adding to my Morrow arsenal by ordering speaker cables to connect my amp to my Troels Gravesen designed DTQWT speakers as soon as I can." - Michael B